SRagy/PositionPrediction/README.md

 # Location prediction using density estimation
 This section of the README acts as a write-up and rationale.
 The [Package Structure](./README.md#Package-Structure) section outlines the package structure and use.
 If you're busy and would rather just dive in with an example, check out the [Track and Visualise Notebook](./TrackAndVisualise.ipynb/).

 This is a small toy project to predict the paths of moving objects, e.g. marine vessels.
-Its main purpose is as a CV-padder, so it is relatively simple, but if it contains any code which you find useful, feel free to use it with reference.
+It is a relatively simple proof-of-principle, but if it contains any code which you find useful, feel free to use it.

+The motivation is of a satellite-tracking problem with sparse data: suppose you wish to visually track a vessel using satellites.
+This task is hindered by several factors, including limited access to the satellite, limited coverage of the area with available statellites, and clouds.
+Opportunities for observations may be rare, and for cost-purposes it may be necessary to limit the scanning area and time.
+This means we need to know where to look next.
+Given our last observation, where is it most likely that the ship is?
+If we have a good guess, we can implement more intelligent scanning strategies, which focus on most likely positions first.

 ## Theoretical considerations
 ### Trajectories

 Strictly speaking, this project does not predict trajectories - it predicts future locations after a set time has passed, i.e. the end-point of the trajectory up to that time.
-For many purposes this implementation is sufficient; if we are tracking an object using observations at fixed time intervals then information of what is happening *between* those intervals is extraneous.
+For many purposes this implementation is sufficient; if we are limited to tracking an object using observations at fixed time intervals then predicting information of what is happening *between* those intervals is arguably extraneous.

-It could be altered to predict trajectories by outputting a vector of locations, or by making it conditional on time.
+It could be altered to predict trajectories by outputting a sequence of locations with small time steps, or by making it continuously conditional on time.

 ### Isn't this just object tracking?